conda/conda/docs/source/intro.rst

 -------------
 Configuration
 -------------
 There is very little user configuration that conda requires, however conda will read minimal configuration from a *$HOME/.condarc* file, if it is present.
-The *.condarc* file follows simple `YAML syntax`_, here is an example:
+The *.condarc* file follows simple `YAML syntax`_

+Here is an example:

 .. code-block:: bash